Andrey Shturbabin

-Andrey Shturbabin (born 30 May 1972) is a Uzbekistani judoka.
+Andrey Shturbabin (Андрей Штурбабин, born 30 May 1972) is an Uzbekistani judoka.
 He competed at the 1996 Summer Olympics and the 2000 Summer Olympics.

 Career

-He placed 7th in category -71kg at the 1995 World Championships in Chiba, Japan.
+He placed 7th in category -71 kg at the 1995 World Championships in Chiba, Japan.
 He then competed at the 1996 Summer Olympics in Atlanta and lost against bronze medalist Christophe Gagliano in repechage, ending on 7th place.
 He won silver medal at the 1997 World Military Judo Championship in Dubrovnik, Croatia.
-He also won bronze medal in -71kg at the 1998 Asian Games in Bangkok, Thailand.
-He won another bronze medal in -71kg at the 2000 Asian Judo Championships in Osaka, Japan.
+He also won bronze medal in -71 kg at the 1998 Asian Games in Bangkok, Thailand.
+He won another bronze medal in -71 kg at the 2000 Asian Judo Championships in Osaka, Japan.
 He competed at the 2000 Summer Olympics in Sydney.
 In 2001, he placed 5th at World Championships in Munich, which is his best result from this particular competition.

 In 2018, he became a coach of Iran Judo National team.
 In the end of 2019 he started working with Slovenian judokas in Judo Club Bežigrad.
+For many years he was the head coach of the National Judo Team of Uzbekistan.
+In 2011, the International Judo Federation (IJF) recognized him as the best coach in the world.